Measles – Diagnostic – PCR

 3

-Refer to the Virus Respiratory Kit for collection of swab specimens.
+Refer to the Nasopharyngeal Specimen Collection Instructions for collecting nasopharyngeal swab specimens.

 Timing of Specimen Collection

-Nasopharyngeal swab or aspirate and/or a throat swab should be collected within seven days after onset of rash.
+Nasopharyngeal swab or aspirate and/or a throat swab should be collected within 7 days after onset of rash.

 Storage and Transport

 Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8°C following collection and shipped to PHO on ice packs.
+Specimens should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs.

 Requisitions and Kit Ordering